jkugiyama/jkugiyama.github.io/essays/codingstandards.md

 ## What are Coding Standards?

 From having a certain amount of spaces to indent, to only using single quotes for a string, a representation of characters like words or sentences, coding standards are like the parents reminding you to make your bed and to quit slouching.
 It is a software engineering technique used to help with formatting code neatly and maintaining a consistent way of coding.
 This practice helps to write code in a uniform manner and makes it more readable to allow for other programmers to follow along easier, as long as they themselves follow the same standards.
 A way to think of it is like writing an essay.
 Everyone writing an essay must follow proper indentation, puncuation, grammar, and spacing rules to help with structure and readability.
+While it may take extra time to go through each formatting error, coding standards is a good habit to practice as it only would benefit one.

 ## The Cheat Code to Learning a New Language?